Tonyl3260/github-tutorial/README.md

 git reset --soft HEAD~1: Undo the previous commit, keeping the files in the stating area and the changes made previously.

-git reset HEAD~1: Undo the previous commit, but **Remove** the files from the staging area while keeping the the changes made previously.
+git reset HEAD~1: Undo the previous commit, but **Remove** the files from the staging area while keeping the changes made previously.

 git reset --hard HEAD~1: Undo the previous commit, but **Removes** both the file from the staging are and the changes made.

-git reset --hard SHA: Rollback to a previous commit with the SHA provided.
-Changes will be LOST.
-Any commits after the commit with the provided SHA will be removed from the history.
+git reset --hard SHA: Undo to previous commit with the SHA from the beginning, all changes made after the commit will be lost.

-git revert SHA [...]: Creates a commit that is opposite from the commit provided by the SHA.
-It will do the opposite of that commit i.e. if you added files, it will remove them on the new commit.